 Community colleges can be a much more affordable option for students to take their first two years of general education classes.
 Annual tuition at a community college is typically around $3,000 compared to in-state tuition costing $10,000–15,000 and private college tuition ranging from $15,000–50,000.

 Community college also provides most students the cost saving of living at home compared to the $10,000–15,000 price tag of living in a residence hall with a campus meal plan.

 There are about 4,000 colleges in the United States.
 I advise most students looking at four-year colleges to apply to 3–8 colleges.
 This list is made up of 1–3 target (also known as "match") schools, 1–3 reach schools and 1–3 safety schools (terms explained here).

 The safety schools will most likely provide the best scholarship opportunities.
 If cost is a high priority, your student should consider applying to more safety schools for more appealing financial aid packages.

 College Board Big Future has a tool called Super Match that students can use to determine which colleges and universities have the criteria they consider most important (whether they're seniors getting ready to apply or younger students just starting the college search process).
 Students should review results with parents, school counselors, teachers and friends.

 Don't Forget a Campus "Visit"

-If possible, your student should visit the colleges they're considering applying to, or when weighing their final choice after admission offers are in.
+If possible, your student should visit the colleges they're considering applying to or when weighing their final choice after admission offers are in.

-During the the COVID-19 pandemic, students and families are avoiding non-essential travel, and many schools are limiting the numbers of visitors.
 Some colleges have apps for self-guided, in-person tours (call the admissions office or look on the website).
 StriveScan hosts virtual college fairs — find a list of state-by-state upcoming events here.
 And your student can virtually tour hundreds of campuses on YouVisit.